ibm-cloud-docs/discovery-data/api-use.md

 {: important}

 The bearer token expires after 12 hours.
 For more information about customizing the length of a session, see [Setting the idle session timeout](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=client-setting-idle-session-timeout){: external}.

+## Next steps
+{: #api-use-next}

+A developer can make the following enhancements:

+- Use the API to [define more complex queries with the Discovery Query Language](/docs/discovery-data?topic=discovery-data-query-dql-overview).
+- Specify the exact document to return in response to a specific query with [curations](/docs/discovery-data?topic=discovery-data-curations).
+- Process documents without storing them in a collection by [using the Analyze API](/docs/discovery-data?topic=discovery-data-analyzeapi).